hpc-unibe-ch/hpc-unibe-ch.github.io/docs/hpc-workspaces/monitoring.md

-# HPC Workspace Tools
+# HPC Workspace Monitoring Tools

 ## Description
-The Workspace tools provide access to status information for workspaces for HPC environment, quota, and Slurm fair share.
+The Workspace monitoring tools provide access to status information for HPC workspaces: quota, and Slurm fair share priorities.

-## Workspace module
-The workspace module provides you easy access to you workspace data and software.

-### Shortcuts

-### Software stacks

 ## Quota tool
 The quota tool provides an storage overview of your HOME and all workspaces you are belonging to.